 - Fire brigade: dial 118

-- See a complete list of Swiss emergency numbers and helplines
+- See a complete list of Swiss emergency numbers

 Healthcare websites in Switzerland